16mdiqbal/user-story-to-test/README.md

 - Backend: http://localhost:8080
 - Frontend: http://localhost:5173

 The frontend dev proxy is enabled when `VITE_JIRA_BASE_URL` is present at frontend startup.
 Requests go to `/jira/...` and are proxied to your Jira base URL.
+To bypass the proxy and call Jira directly (useful if you prefer seeing the full Jira URL in the Network tab), set `VITE_JIRA_DIRECT=true` — but note this can be blocked by CORS depending on your Jira configuration.

 ### 4) Frontend Jira fetch
 - Enter a Jira ID (e.g., `PROJ-123`) and click "Fetch Jira details"